-Workers compensation entitlements to weekly payments – section 39
+Workers compensation entitlements to weekly payments – section 39 (NSW)

 2012 changes to NSW workers compensation mean that an injured worker who was in receipt of weekly benefits since 1 October 2012, has no entitlement to weekly payments after an aggregate period of 260 weeks, or 5 years.

 NSW workers compensation entitlements when working from home

 With "work from home" options continuing for many workers even after the pandemic, this poses the question, “What are my workers compensation entitlements if injured while working from home?”